mistrjirka/NODE32S-EB/README.txt

 At editor, Click the document icon on the topbar, via "Document" > "Open" > "EasyEDA Source", and select json file, then open it at the editor.

+Not tested.
+If you test it and send result, it would be great.

 如何使用：